zio/zio-quill/CASSANDRA.md

       from("db", "weather_station")
 ```

-But that's a very limited composition capability.
+The DSL has limited composition compatibility.

 **Phantom (v1.22.0)**
 ```scala